OpenWaterFoundation/owf-learn-csv/mkdocs-project/docs/index.md

 The [Open Water Foundation](http://openwaterfoundation.org) is a 501(c)3 nonprofit social enterprise that focuses on developing and supporting open source software for water resources, so that organizations can make better decisions about water.
+OWF also works to increase publishing and use of open data to improve transparency and efficiency in sharing data.

 See also other [OWF learning resources](http://learn.openwaterfoundation.org).